microsoft/federal-ai-services/README.md

 # Federal AI Services
 Welcome to the Federal AI Services Demonstration repository!
-This project showcases how to implement FedRAMP High AI solutions using Azure AI Services.
+This project showcases how to implement Secure AI solutions with Azure Resources.

 Overview:
 This repository serves as a demonstration platform for building secure and compliant AI applications.
 It provides examples and best practices for implementing AI solutions that adhere to security best practices.

 Features:
-* FedRAMP High: Provides guidelines and examples for achieving FedRAMP High compliance.
+* Pervasive Security: Includes security measures and processes to ensure the safety and integrity of the AI applications.
 * Azure OpenAI Integration: Utilizes Azure OpenAI with GPT-4 chat completions as the first, upcoming endpoint.
-* Security Best Practices: Includes security measures and reporting processes to ensure the safety and integrity of the AI applications.
+* RAG Applications: Leverages Azure AI Search with Azure OpenAI to implement RAG as a Service.
+* Azure AI Services: Integrates with Azure AI Services such as AI Language, Document Intelligence, Image Classification, and more!

 Completed:
 * Scaffold Azure Function Project